 You feed, water, walk, and play with your dog, but how do you prevent him from feeling chilly?
 You can’t constantly be on lookout to cover him with a blanket, and canine coats aren’t always comfortable for lounging around in.
 What you need is a dog heating pad for your four-legged friend to curl up on when he wants to feel cozy.
 Dog heating pads are also great for newborn puppies, who often need some extra warmth to stay healthy.

 We reviewed dozens of dog heating pads to identify the best of the best.
 We considered a range of features to come to our decision, including heating method, temperature settings, material, size, and average customer reviews.

-After some extensive research, we chose the PETBROO Heating Pad for Pets as our top pick.
-You can set the temperature to a comfortable level for your dog, but the heating powers are limited to just over body temperature, so Fido won’t get too warm.
+After some extensive research, we chose the SONNIG Pet Heating Pad as our top pick.
+You can easily set the temperature to a comfortable level for your dog, and have the peace of mind they’ll be super comfortable thanks to its soft, 7-layer design.

 In This Article